S3-working-group/s3-practical-guide/src/meeting-practices/meeting-host.md

 * preparation
     - identify goals and deliverables
-    - select facilitator and keeper of the minutes
     - prepare and distribute agenda and schedule
     - estimate required time
     - identify and invite participants
     - schedule the meeting/workshop
     - book location (and transportation if required)
     - set up the space, provide required materials and information
+    - ensure selection of a facilitator and a note take to record minutes, if appropriate
 * follow-up
     - clean up location, return keys etc.
     - ensure minutes are distributed and approved